freemanjustin/gridgen2roms/README.md

     </bathymetry>
 </grid>
 ```
-In the above we have included the bathymetry data set filename as well as some additional information about how the data is arranged in the file such as the latitude and longitude coordinate variable names and the name of the bathymetry variable.
+In the above we have included a bathymetry data set filename as well as some additional information about how the data is arranged in the file such as the latitude and longitude coordinate variable names and the name of the bathymetry variable.
 The `min_depth` parameter is used by `gridgen2roms` to create land-sea masks.

 ## Run `gridgen2roms`
 Create the roms grid via
 ```
 ./gridgen2roms polygon.grid example.xml roms_grid.nc
 ```
-where `polygon.grid` is the output generated by `gridgen-c`, `exmaple.xml` is the input XML paramter file for `gridgen2roms` and `roms_grid.nc` is the name of the outpur roms grid file created by `gridgen2roms`.
+where `polygon.grid` is the output generated by `gridgen-c`, `exmaple.xml` is the input XML paramter file for `gridgen2roms` and `roms_grid.nc` is the name of the output roms grid file created by `gridgen2roms`.